-This bill amends the recordkeeping and auditing requirements for employers concerning unemployment insurance under Iowa Code chapter 96.
-It mandates that employers maintain accurate records for each employee for three years following the calendar year in which remuneration was paid or due.
+This bill amends the recordkeeping and auditing requirements for employers regarding unemployment insurance under Code chapter 96.
+It mandates that employers maintain accurate records for each employee for three years after the calendar year in which remuneration was paid or due.
 Additionally, the bill introduces a new section that requires the Department of Workforce Development to conduct field audits of employers to ensure compliance with these requirements.
 The audits will be performed by department-employed field auditors, who will examine various employer records, including pay records, tax forms, and business licenses.

 Statutes affected: